Karlywang/karlywang.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a fourth-year Ph.D. student at the [School of Information Technology and Electrical Engineering](https://itee.uq.edu.au/), [The Univesity of Queensland](https://www.uq.edu.au/), Australia.
-I work with Prof. [Guido Zuccon](http://ielab.io/people/guido-zuccon) and A/Prof. [Bevan Koopman](https://bevankoopman.github.io/).
+I am currently a Postdoctoral Research Fellow and PhD graduate at the [School of Information Technology and Electrical Engineering](https://itee.uq.edu.au/), [The Univesity of Queensland](https://www.uq.edu.au/), Australia.
+I work with Prof. [Shane Culpepper](https://about.uq.edu.au/experts/41331) and Prof. [Guido Zuccon](http://ielab.io/people/guido-zuccon).
 Prior to PhD, I got my bachelor and master’s degrees in Statistics and worked for 2.5 years in a financial technology company as a data analyst.

 My research interests mainly lie in Information Retrieval, Data Privacy and Federated Learning with focusing application on Online Learning to Rank.

-I am on job market this year (2024).
+I am on job market this year (2025).
 Please send me email if you find my background suits your postition.

 Publications
 ---